MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addeventprovider-directive.md

 # INF AddEventProvider Directive

+This directive is only available to [Windows Insiders](https://insider.windows.com/) via WDK Preview Builds.

 An **AddEventProvider** directive is used within an [**INF *DDInstall*.Events section**](inf-ddinstall-services-section.md).
 It specifies characteristics of the [Event Tracing for Windows](https://msdn.microsoft.com/library/windows/desktop/aa363668) (ETW) providers associated with drivers.